savonet/book/audio.md

   ```{.liquidsoap include="liq/seek.liq" from=1}
   ```

   Namely, after 10 seconds of playing, we seek 10 seconds backwards.
-Here, we are giving high priority to the mad library to decode mp3 files, because the FFmpeg library, which is currently used by default, does not handle seeking very well.

 - `skip`: skip to the next track.
 - `shutdown`: deactivate a source.